bento-platform/bento/docs/garage.md

 # Restart gateway to load new certificates and render garage nginx config
 ./bentoctl.bash restart gateway
 ```

-The `init-certs` command generates self-signed certificates for all configured Bento domains, including `garage.bentov2.local`.

-> **Note**:
->
-> - For production, use proper certificates from Let's Encrypt or your certificate authority
-> - Gateway restart is required for the garage nginx configuration to be rendered from template
-> - The garage.conf.tpl template is processed at gateway startup

 ### 4. Configure Garage Variables